-Complete the SSCC CCP application and submit it along with your high school transcripts/academic record and state approved assessment scores (if applicable) to the SSCC Admissions Office.
+Complete the College Credit Plus (CCP) Application for Admission on the College website at www.sscc.edu/ccp and have your high school transcripts/academic record and state approved assessment scores (if applicable) sent to the SSCC Admissions Office.

 After SSCC receives the student's CCP application and transcript, SSCC's Office of Admission will send student a letter and State Mandated Permission Slip that must be completed and scanned to admissions@ sscc.edu, faxed to 937-393-6682, or mailed to Southern State Community College, 100 Hobart Drive, Hillsboro, OH 45133.
 The letter will also have information on how to schedule the Placement Assessment.
 Students may submit any state approved assessment score in place of the Placement Assessment.
 CCP students, or potential CCP students, may re-test one time per academic year.